amshekar/gpt-pilot/README.md

 ### GPT Prompt

+////write efficient code to write 100 TB  volumes of records from excel  to database using c# chat gpt
 //Generate an array of all the colors from the rainbow  and print out the colors  consider time and space complexity

 ### GPT Code